Moon Jellyfish Description

 Moon Jellyfish Habitat and Distribution

 You will find this particular species of Jellyfish living everywhere in the oceans.
 They live in the warm waters as well as those that are cooler.
 Europe and North America are the most common locations for them.
-However, they have also been identified along the waters of both Canada and New England.
+Canada and New England contain high populations.

 Experts do believe that their numbers have been on the rise for the past couple of decades.
 This could be due to the drop in various types of predators in those given locations.
 One of the factors that has been believed to kill large numbers of the Moon Jellyfish though is pollution.
 They have a thin body so various type of toxic materials can cause diseases and other health problems that they can’t overcome.